Deep insight into LinkedIn publishing platform – review

 3. How their articles are going to have impact on readership

-Publishers must use their experiences in their writings to encourage newbies and upcomers.
+Publishers must use their experiences in their writings to encourage newbies.
 Writing compelling and great content always help.
 Make the sentences simple and understandable.
 Engaging with other Influencer’s posts help you to make connections and drive traffic.
 LinkedIn is a great platform for the people to influence others with their writings.